OZTaekOppa/FastaHandler/README.md

 ### Tested Datasets
 Please refer to the example dataset folder for sample data and usage demonstrations.

+### Optional Parameters
+		+ --t: Default is 1
+		+ --mem: Default is 10 Gb

 ## GETTING STARTED
 **FastaHandler** is developed primarily in Python 3.9+ and Biopython and features 19 modules.
 It facilitates data input and output through a Command-Line Interface (CLI), ensuring smooth end-to-end file handling.
-To optimize the use of **FastaHandler**, users should prepare all necessary input files, such as FASTA and TXT formats, in advance.
+To optimise the use of **FastaHandler**, users should prepare all necessary input files, such as FASTA and TXT formats, in advance.

 ![FASTAhandler Workflow](https://github.com/OZTaekOppa/FastaHandler/blob/main/images/FASTAhandler_Workflow.png)